8 awesome Concordia student services

 The free service offers all students at the university the chance to work alongside a writing assistant, who can help you to clarify, develop and present your ideas in a written format that meets the requirements of your specific assignment.
 Book an appointment today through your MyConcordia Portal or swing by during drop-in times.

 If you’ve just arrived at Concordia and are feeling a little overwhelmed, it could be advantageous to get a mentor.

 Concordia’s Student Success Centre connects new students with successful, upper-year, university students in the same faculty.
 These Welcome Crew mentors offer you invaluable help with adjusting to university life, while providing honest insight gleaned from their own challenges and achievements.

 Your mentor is your go-to person when you have a question.
 They’ll keep you up to date on networking events, campus activities, job opportunities and workshops related to your field of study.
-Request a mentor now.
+Contact a mentor in your field or program.

 7. Get settled with the ISO

 If you're an international student who's decided to make Montreal your new home, and Concordia your place of study, you're not alone.
 The International Students Office is behind you every step of the way.

 From help with visas and health insurance to walking tours of Montreal and tips for getting through our harsh winters, the ISO offers an array of support services designed to help you get settled.